SAP-samples/cloud-espm-cloud-native/README.md

  - Enter username/email and click on the add Assignment button.

  - Select the Role as "Retailer" to assign it to the user.

-*For simplicity all the microservices are bound to one database instance espm-hana-db.
-If required three database instances can be created (e.g. esmp-customer, espm-product and espm-sales) and individual microservice can be bound to them*
+### Enterprise Messaging Service Creation

 * Create Enterprise Messaging Service instance as mentioned [above](#sap-cloud-platform-enterprise-messaging).

+### Tax Service Application Deployment
+* Navigate to tax-service folder

-* Edit the manifest.yml file and update `<unique_id>` with some unique value for each applications host name
+* Edit the manifest.yml file and update `<unique_id>` with some unique value for each tax applications host name

 * The TAX SERVICE can be accessed in Cloud Foundary in either of the 2 ways:
    * **Destination Services (Recommended):** <br>